-C. Cybele Raver is the Vice Provost for Academic, Faculty, and Research Affairs at NYU.
+C. Cybele Raver is the Vice Provost for Research and Faculty Affairs at NYU.
 Prior to joining the Provost’s office, Raver served as inaugural director of NYU's Institute of Human Development and Social Change (IHDSC).
 As a behavioral social scientist trained in psychology and public policy, Raver played a key role in fostering interdisciplinary research at NYU through the IHDSC.

 Raver’s own program of research focuses on early learning and development in the contexts of poverty and policy.
 She also examines the mechanisms that support children's cognitive and emotional outcomes in the context of early educational intervention.
 Raver and her research team currently conduct the CSRP, a federally-funded longitudinal study of the short- and long-term impacts of preschool intervention for low-income children in Chicago.
 Raver also serves as a co-investigator on several other large educational evaluation studies.
 Raver’s research has been supported by the National Institutes of Health and the National Science Foundation as well as by private foundations such as the Spencer, McCormick-Tribune, and MacArthur Foundations.
 Her research has garnered several prestigious awards from organizations such as the American Psychological Association and the William T. Grant Foundation.